tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Over the course of the book, the authors use the fairly simple problem of writing a program to "sing" the 99 Bottles of beer song to discuss different aspect of object-oriented programming and design.
 Our group is a chapter in and I am already excited about the disucssions we are beginning to have.

+Everything discussed in this post is based on the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) which is available as a way to preview the book.
+If this post has **anything** that seems valuable, it's because of this book.
+Please consider purchasing it.

-In the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity), the authors discuss the balance between concrete and abstact code.
+In the first chapter, the authors discuss the balance between concrete and abstact code.
 This balance relates to how easy code is to understand versus change, respectively.
-They then show a few [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) to the 99 Bottles Problem, and provide measures on which to to [judge the solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-judging-code).
+They then show [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) to the 99 Bottles problem.
+To help compare solutions, the authors discuss subjective and objective measures for evaluating a solution.

-While it's not a book on functional programming, I wanted to see how a solution in Elixir would stand up against these questions.
+While it's not a book on functional programming, I wanted to see how a solution in Elixir would compare to the [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) discussed in the book.
 Below is my attempt at solving the problem using Elixir.

 ## The Solution